Skip to content

 "When are recipients selected?"

-Typically, recipients are selected and announced in late February or early March.
-We are a volunteer-operated non-profit, so sometimes it can take longer as we process the high volume of applications.
+Typically, recipients are selected and notified in late February–early March.
+We are a primarily volunteer-operated non-profit, so sometimes it can take longer as we process the high volume of applications.
 We appreciate your patience!

 "Can the grant be applied towards travel, lodging, or other expenses before, during, or after surgery?"